straps-workshop/2021/content/home/Camera-Ready.md

 **Submission:**
-The camera-ready submission is enabled on the submission website (https://www.conftool.com/icsoc2020/index.php).
+The camera-ready submission will be enabled on the submission website (https://www.conftool.com/icsoc2021/index.php).
 Once you access the details of your contribution(s), you can notice a yellow link on the right “Final Upload”.
 Follow the instructions to submit your camera-ready.

 **Paper length:**
 Papers are limited up to 15 pages including abstract, figures